Sierra-mlopt/Sierra-mlopt.github.io/README.md

 git push --set-upstream origin my_name
 ```

 You're all set.
+Now, you can create a pull request (e.g., using the GitHub web interface) to push your updates to the "main" branch.
-This will have to be validated by the owner of the git repository, which will then update the website.
+An owner of the git repository will have to validate this, and then the website will be updated.